NavyBlue06/Tanits-table/ReadMe.md

 - Thanks to the Code Institute community for their support during one of the worst periods of my life.
 - Special thanks to reviewers and peers who gave feedback during development.
+- ChatGPT for brainstorming and improving my ReadMe.